 Permanent birth control isn’t just for women: Men who don’t want to father any children in the future can also opt for a vasectomy, a surgery that effectively prevents sperm from entering semen or leaving the body.
 Whether you don’t want to become a father at all or your family is already complete, a vasectomy can give you peace of mind that you won’t find yourself facing an unplanned pregnancy.
-Advantage Healthcare in Wood Dale, Illinois provides comprehensive permanent birth control services, including vasectomies, to patients in the Greater Chicagoland area.
+Advantage Healthcare in Wood Dale, Illinois provides comprehensive permanent birth control services, including vasectomies, to patients in the DuPage County area.
 Call or book your appointment online today.

 A vasectomy is a safe, effective, and permanent form of birth control for men.
 The simple procedure, which is usually performed in an outpatient setting, works by blocking sperm from passing into semen.
 Your semen is what normally carries your sperm out of your body during ejaculation; a man who has had a vasectomy still ejaculates normally, but his semen no longer contains any sperm.

 Testosterone levels and all other male sex traits also stay the same, and the procedure won’t affect your ability to get an erection.